OfirTheOne/Inject-env-variables-ionic-heroku/README.md

 #### Handle the environment service implementation :
+Encapsulating the environment variable in a service is the best practice in this case.
+Where you need to use the env object inject the service like any other service ..

     import * as _env from '@environment';  //  <-- generically import the env object according to the current environment import { Injectable } from "@angular/core";